drg-bot/jclouds-site/guides/aws-ec2.md

 title: "EC2: In Depth"
 ---

-The compute service is implemented fully for EC2 - so you can follow the guides to using the [ComputeService API](/documentation/userguide/compute).
+The compute service is implemented fully for EC2 - so you can follow the guides to using the [ComputeService API](/gettingstarted/compute).

 For credentials you will want you access key id and secret access key (don't use your user id or anything else).
-For practical EC2 usage - you will probably want to check out [AWS Quick Start](/documentation/quickstart/aws)
+For practical EC2 usage - you will probably want to check out [AWS Getting Started Guide](/guides/aws)

-If you get stuck, please consult the [Using Amazon EC2 with jclouds FAQ](/documentation/faqs/ec2-faq).

 ## Compatibility
 Private clouds often expose EC2-compatible interfaces.
 Very commonly, users install clones on non-https, or self-signed servers.
 If you do so, make sure you set the following properties: